-Fernandina island is right up there at the top of the list of best sites to visit at the Galapagos Islands.
-Fernandina is born of fire, and today is one of the most volcanically active spots on the planet.
-Evidence of black lava flows is everywhere, and lucky visitors might even witness an eruption themselves.
-But Fernandina island is not just about landscapes, the wildlife is pretty amazing too.
-This is one of the few places to find the Flightless Cormorant – the curious bird who forgot how to fly.
-Fernandina Island is also home to a huge colony of the largest Marine Iguanas found at Galapagos.
-Let’s not forget Galapagos penguins and possible whale sightings.
-Fernandina island truly is a very special place, even by the high standards set by other Galapagos islands.
+Fernandina Island is right up at the top of the list of best sites to visit on the Galapagos Islands.
+Fernandina was born of fire, and today is one of the most volcanically active spots on the planet.
+Evidence of black lava flows is everywhere, and lucky visitors might even witness a live eruption themselves.
+But Fernandina Island is not just about landscapes, the wildlife is very special too.
+This is one of the only places to spot the Flightless Cormorant – the curious bird who forgot how to fly.
+Fernandina Island is also home to cute Galapagos penguins, and a huge colony of Marine Iguanas.
+In season, it's also the best place for whale watching in the archipelago.
+Whichever way you look at it, Fernandina Island is a pretty amazing place, even by the high standards set by other Galapagos islands.

-Read on for everything you need to know to plan your visit to Fernandina Island.
-What wildlife can you find?
-Which activities and visitor sites await?
-Also learn about the interesting geology of the island.
+Keep reading for everything you need to know to plan your visit to Fernandina Island.
+What Galapagos wildlife can visitors spot there?
+What are the best Fernandina activities and visitor sites?
+Also, learn about the interesting geology of Fernandina Galapagos.

-• Fernandina Island is the best spot at Galapagos to find the fascinating Flightless Cormorant.
+• Fernandina Island is the best place in Galapagos to find the fascinating Flightless Cormorant.

 • The Bolivar Channel between Isabela and Fernandina islands is the top spot for Galapagos whale watching.

-• An unforgettable chance to snorkel with Galapagos penguins, as they enjoy the plentiful food in Fernandina waters.
+• Fernandina Island offers an unforgettable chance to snorkel with Galapagos penguins, as they enjoy the plentiful food in these cold waters.

-• For those who watched a terrified baby marine iguana escape from racer snakes on BBC Planet Earth - all of the action was filmed right here on Fernandina Island.
+• For those who watched a terrified baby marine iguana escape from racer snakes on BBC Planet Earth - all of the action was filmed right here at Fernandina Island Galapagos

-• Fur Seals are a common Fernandina sight – see if you can tell the difference between them and Galapagos sea lions.
+• Fur Seals are a common sighting around the rocky ledges and crevasses on Fernandina.
+See if you can tell the difference between them and Galapagos sea lions.

-• Other Fernandina Island animals to look out for include: Blue Footed Booby, Galapagos Sea Lion and Sally Lightfoot crab.
+• Other Fernandina Island animal highlights to look out for include Blue Footed Booby, Galapagos Sea Lion, and Sally Lightfoot crab.

 English Name: Narborough